Mohave people

-Mohave or Mojave (Mojave: 'Aha Makhav) are a Native American people indigenous to the Colorado River in the Mojave Desert.
-The Fort Mojave Indian Reservation includes territory within the borders of California, Arizona, and Nevada.
-The Colorado River Indian Reservation includes parts of California and Arizona and is shared by members of the Chemehuevi, Hopi, and Navajo peoples.
+Mohave or Mojave (Mojave: Aha Makhav) are a Native American people from the Colorado River region of the Mojave Desert in Arizona, California, and Nevada.
+They are enrolled in the federally recognized tribes, the Fort Mojave Indian Tribe of Arizona, California & Nevada and the Colorado River Indian Tribes of the Colorado River Indian Reservation.

+Their Mojave language belongs to the Yuman language family.

-The original Colorado River and Fort Mojave reservations were established in 1865 and 1870, respectively.
-Both reservations include substantial senior water rights in the Colorado River; water is drawn for use in irrigated farming.
+The original Colorado River and Fort Mojave reservations were established in 1865 and 1870.
+Both reservations include substantial senior water rights for the Colorado River.

-The four combined tribes sharing the Colorado River Indian Reservation function today as one geo-political unit known as the federally recognized Colorado River Indian Tribes; each tribe also continues to maintain and observe its individual traditions, distinct religions, and culturally unique identities.

 Culture

 In the 1930s, George Devereux, a Hungarian-French anthropologist, did fieldwork and lived among the Mohave for an extended period of study.
 He published extensively about their culture and incorporated psychoanalytic thinking in his interpretation of their culture.

 Language

 The Mojave language belongs to the River Yuman branch of the Yuman language family.
+It is closely related to the Quechan and Maricopa languages.

-In 1994 approximately 75 people in total on the Colorado River and Fort Mojave reservations spoke the language, according to linguist Leanne Hinton.
+In 1994, approximately 74 people in total on the Colorado River and Fort Mojave reservations spoke the language, according to linguist Leanne Hinton.
 The tribe has published language materials, and there are new efforts to teach the language to their children.